 As previously mentioned, the best way to deal with complaints is to avoid getting them.
 The best way to avoid getting complaints is to always, always follow email marketing and CAN-SPAM best practices.
 The list of CAN-SPAM best practices above is basic.
 Research CAN-SPAM best practices and ensure that your email marketing campaigns are following them.
-Use a blacklist monitoring service to ensure that your IP address is not on any blacklists, which will hurt your deliverability.
-Learn more about following CAN-SPAM best practices and avoiding getting blacklisted: "Your Questions Answered: How Can I Mass Email Without Getting Blacklisted?"
+Use a blocklist monitoring service to ensure that your IP address is not on any blocklists, which will hurt your deliverability.
+Learn more about following CAN-SPAM best practices and avoiding getting blocklisted: "Your Questions Answered: How Can I Mass Email Without Getting Blocklisted?"

 Automate Your Email Marketing

 Use an automated email marketing solution that helps you maintain CAN-SPAM compliance.
 SimplyCast's solution ensures that you are CAN-SPAM compliant.
 Each email message you send using our software passes through a series of checks to make sure that it does not violate spam laws or email marketing and CAN-SPAM best practices.